timtiemens/secretshare/Readme.md

   ```
   $ java -jar secretshare.jar split -k 3 -n 6 -sS "The Cat In The Hat"
   ```

   d.
 Create the same share as above, then pipes the output of "split" into the input of "combine", which prints out the secret string.
   ```
   $ java -jar secretshare.jar split -k 3 -n 6 -sS "The Cat In The Hat" \
    | java -jar secretshare.jar combine -stdin
   ```

   e.
-Create the same share as above, but use a pre-defined 4096-bit prime modulus.
+Create the same share as above, but use a pre-defined 4096 bit prime modulus.
 The 4096 bit prime allows 512 characters of secret string.
   ```
   $ java -jar secretshare.jar split -k 3 -n 6 -sS "The Cat In The Hat 4096bits" \
       -prime4096
   ```

   f.
 Create the same share as above, but output in a manner better suited for splitting up the shares in order to give them out individually with all required information.
   ```
   $ java -jar secretshare.jar split -k 3 -n 6 -sS "The Cat In The Hat 4096bits" \
       -prime4096 -printIndiv
   ```

   g.
 Combine 3 shares to recreate the original secret.
   ```
-  $ java -jar secretshare.jar combine -k 3 \
+  $ java -jar secretshare.jar combine -k 3 -prime384 \
-     -prime384 \
       -s2 1882356874773438980155973947620693982153929916 \
       -s4 1882357204724127580025723830249209987221192644 \
       -s5 1882357444072759374568880025530775541595539408